kdave12/MASThesis/README.md

 #### Debugging Tips/Links
 LLM model in the GReaT API has to be run on a GPU, it doesn't work on a Mac CPU.

-Otherwise, you will encounter the following errors:
+Otherwise, will encounter the following errors:
 `RuntimeError: CUDA Out of memory`
 `RuntimeError: CUDA error: device-side assert triggered CUDA kernel errors might be asynchronously reported at some other API call, so the stacktrace below might be incorrect.